Gayle King Snapped at By 'SoHo Karen' in Interview Hours Before Arrest

 During their interview, Ponsetto -- who has since been arrested -- snapped at King while getting flustered attempting to answer a question.

 "All right Gayle, enough," Ponsetto said, raising her hand and motioning King to stop questioning her.
-Her lawyer, who was at her side, whispered for Ponsetto to stop talking.
+Her lawyer, Sharen H. Ghatan, who was at her side, whispered for Ponsetto to stop talking.

 Security video allegedly showed Ponsetto attacking 14-year-old Keyon Harrold Jr. from behind at Manhattan's Arlo Hotel and tackling him to the ground.
 The teen's father, Keyon Harrold Sr., also recorded the incident and put the video online.